 Introduction

 Cancer is an important epidemiological issue in Uruguay.
 Considering both sexes, cancer is the second cause of death, after cardiovascular diseases, and accounts for almost a quarter (24.6%) of all deaths registered in the country per year.
-Almost 16,179 new cases are registered per year, and more than 7,995 Uruguayans die of the disease (1,2).
+More than 16,000 new cases are registered per year, and approximately 8,000 Uruguayans die of the disease.1,2

-As observed worldwide, breast cancer (BC) is the most frequent cancer diagnosed among women in Uruguay and the main cause of cancer-related deaths. approximately 1,926 new cases are registered each year, and approximately 670 women die from this disease.
-In Uruguay, 1 in 11 women will develop BC over the course of a lifetime.
-The median age of the patients diagnosed with their first invasive BC in 2012–2016 was 63 years (51–74 years).
-Most patients (69.5%) are diagnosed at an early stage, which reinforces the importance of secondary prevention for this pathology (3,4).
+As observed worldwide, breast cancer is the most frequent cancer diagnosed among women in Uruguay and the main cause of cancer-related deaths.
+Each year, approximately 1,900 new cases are registered and approximately 670 women die from this disease.
+In Uruguay, 1 in 11 women will develop breast cancer over the course of a lifetime.
+The median age of patients diagnosed with their first invasive breast cancer from 2012 to 2016 was 63 years (51–74 years).
+Most patients (69.5%) are diagnosed at an early stage, which reinforces the importance of secondary prevention for this pathology.3,4

-There has been a decrease in the mortality rate of this disease in recent years, which could be associated with an increase in early detection, improved treatments, and integration of interdisciplinary teams for this pathology (2), but BC continues to represent a great burden, both socially and economically, due to its impact on the affected person and their environment.
-The economic burden of BC for the society is defined by direct and indirect costs.
-The direct costs are those related to medical care, and the indirect costs include absenteeism from work, disability, and widows’ and orphan’s pensions.
-Hence, it is important to develop policies and programs for the prevention and control of such diseases.
+There has been a decrease in the mortality rate of this disease in recent years, which could be associated with an increase in early detection, improved treatments, and integration of interdisciplinary teams for this pathology,2 but breast cancer continues to represent a great burden, both socially and economically, because of its impact on the affected persons and their environment.
+The economic burden of breast cancer for society is defined by direct and indirect costs.
+The direct costs are those related to medical care, and the indirect costs include disability, absenteeism from work, and widows’ and orphans’ pensions.
+Hence, it is important to develop policies and programs for the prevention and control of this disease.

-The primary prevention of BC is focused on adjusting the risk factors that are subject to change and promoting the protective factors.
-As with most cancers, the etiology of BC is unknown, but several risk factors have been implicated in its genesis.
-These can be classified as modifiable and non-modifiable (Table 1).
+The primary prevention of breast cancer is focused on adjusting the risk factors that are subject to change and promoting the protective factors.
+As with most cancers, the etiology of breast cancer is unknown, but several risk factors have been implicated in its genesis.
+These can be classified as modifiable and nonmodifiable (Box).
 Determining the distribution of risk factors is essential for implementing health promotion interventions in the community to promote the well-being and health of women.

-The Clinical Practice Guidelines for Early Detection of Breast Cancer of the Ministry of Public Health (Ministerio de Salud Pública [MSP]) has recommended that systematic mammography screening should be performed every 2 years for women aged 50–69 years, an age range in which the benefit of mammography screening is greater and the risks are lower (overdiagnosis, false positives).
-The potential benefits and risks of conducting this study should be individualized and analyzed in women aged 40–49 years and 70–74 years.
+The clinical practice guidelines for early detection of breast cancer of the Ministry of Public Health (Ministerio de Salud Pública [MSP]) have recommended that systematic mammography screening be performed every 2 years for women aged 50 to 69 years, an age range in which the benefit of mammography screening is greater and the risks are lower (overdiagnosis, false positives).
+The potential benefits and risks of conducting this study should be individualized and analyzed in women aged 40 to 49 years and 70 to 74 years.

-This study aimed to determine the epidemiological profile of BC and the frequency of clinical and mammographic surveillance of patients diagnosed and treated for BC in the Mastology Teaching Unit (Unidad Docente Asistencial de Mastología [UDAM]) of the Oncology Service of the Hospital de Clínicas.
+This study aimed to determine the epidemiological profile of breast cancer and the frequency of clinical and mammographic surveillance of patients diagnosed and treated for breast cancer in the Mastology Teaching Unit (Unidad Docente Asistencial de Mastología [UDAM]) of the Oncology Service of the Hospital de Clínicas.

 Material and methods

-This was an observational and prospective study that included patients aged over 18 years who were diagnosed with BC and were assisted at the UDAM of the Oncology Service of the Hospital de Clínicas from September 1, 2018 to March 1, 2020.
+This was an observational and prospective study that included patients aged 18 years or older who were diagnosed with breast cancer and were assisted at the UDAM of the Oncology Service of the Hospital de Clínicas from September 1, 2018, to March 1, 2020.
 All patients signed an informed consent form and authorized the use of the information in this study.